chros73/rtorrent-wiki/Performance-Tuning.md

 ## rTorrent related settings

-rTorrent uses a different philosophy than most other torrent client.
+Assuming everything is going well we can focus on performance tuning.

 ### Sample config entries

-Assuming everything is going well we can focus on performance tuning.
 Let's see the related possible settings at once first.

-These settings are used with 74/20 Mbps connection, 4 GB RAM and 1 local disk device.
+These settings are used with 74/20 Mbps connection, 4 GB RAM and 1 local disk device and with `rTorrent v0.9.6`.

 ```ini
 # Global upload and download rate in KiB, `0` for unlimited (`download_rate`, `upload_rate`)